andrewsapw/jim/README.md

 - `jim ignore [<file>]` - Do not track a file.
 Under the hood, it runs `git update-index --assume-unchanged [<file>]`
 - `jim unignore [<file>]` - Track a file.
 Under the hood, it runs `git update-index --no-assume-unchanged [<file>]`

+If jim is not able to run a command, it will run the "raw" git command instead.
+For example, `jim status` will just run `git status`.

 ## Installation